CSCfi/csc-user-guide/docs/apps/python.md

    * [Creating Singularity containers](../computing/containers/creating.md),
      including how to convert Docker container to Singularity container.

-For Conda:
+### Conda
+Conda is easy to use and flexible, but it might create a huge number of files which is inefficient with shared file systems.
+This can cause very slow library imports and in the worst case slowdowns in the whole file system. **Therefore CSC has deprecated the use of Conda installations at CSC supercomputers.**

    * [CSC conda tutorial](../support/tutorials/conda.md) describes in detail what conda is and how to use it.
-   * [Bioconda](bioconda.md) provides conda tools preinstalled.
+(Some parts of this tutorial may be helful also for Tykky installations.)

 ## Python development environments